realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

   - Inheritance is the idea that a new `class` can inherit from another `class` all of its methods and variables, and then add new methods or override methods in the subclass that will modify the behavior of the original `class`.
-  - Classes can inherit from other classes to reuse code and "state", and to create "subtypes/subclasses."
+  - Classes can inherit from other classes to reuse code and state, and to create "subtypes/subclasses" of the original class with modifications.
   - The class that is inherited from is called the "superclass" and the class that inherits is called the "subclass."
   - The "subclass" is also called a "derived class" and the "superclass" is also called a "base class."
   - "Subtyping," "Subclassing," and "Inheritance" are all the same concept, and are the basis for polymorphism and dynamic binding.